 Material specification – High carbon with EN9 or equivalent grade, or at least

-equivalent to king pin type.
+equivalent to a kingpin type.

 Workmanship and Finish: Good finish without any imperfections like Cracks, Burrs, Pits,

-Scales etc. and such other physical defects.
+Scales, etc., and such other physical defects.

 Size and Weight: 35 mm × 225 mm (± 10%), Round Made, 1.5 kg (±5%)